Continuous-time q-learning for mean-field control problems: Algorithms under Continuous Time q-Learning

 In this subsection, we assume that the social planner has a simulator for the state distribution and we learn directly the optimal value function and the optimal q-function according to Theorem \ref{thm:unknown-coupled-optimal-q}.
 First, the parametrized function approximators $J^\theta$ and $q_e^\psi$ are chosen such that the consistency condition \eqref{optimal-coupled-value-constraint} is satisfied that

 and we have the parameterized policy

 In what follows, it is assumed that the constant $\int_{\Ac} \exp\{\frac{1}{\gamma} q_e^\psi(t, x, \mu, a)da\}$ is known.
 We first devise the q-learning algorithm in an offline setting.
 We can utilize the weak martingale condition \eqref{equ:weak_martingale_characterization} in Theorem \ref{thm:unknown-coupled-optimal-q} to devise the updating rules for parameters by minimizing the loss function robust with respect to all test policies in an offline setting.
-That is, the parameters will be updated by solving the following optimization problem averaged over all test policies that
+Denote